LaserSalish in Unicode

 Macintosh System Requirements:

-LaserSalish in Unicode for Macintosh $99.95 for any single set; $50 for each additional LaserSalishU set for Macintosh purchased at the same time; $249.95 for LaserSalish in Unicode Professional for Macintosh (all sets together) Order
+Cost: LaserSalish in Unicode for Macintosh $99.95 for any single typestyle; $50 for each additional LaserSalishU typestyle for Macintosh purchased at the same time; $249.95 for LaserSalish Professional in Unicode for Macintosh (all typestyles together) Order

 Mellel word processor for Mac OS X